-Coineal is a cryptocurrency exchange that launched in April 2018 and is from the nation of South Korea.
-There is a large number of South Korean cryptocurrency exchanges, as the country has been one of crypto’s strongholds since early on.
+Coineal is a crypto exchange that launched in April 2018 and is from the nation of South Korea.
+There is a large number of South Korean exchanges, as the country has been one of crypto’s strongholds since early on.
 In addition to this exchange, the list also includes (but is not limited to): Bithumb, Korbit, Coinone, Coinrail, Gopax, UPbit, CPDAX and Allbit.

 Coineal proudly declares on its website that it has “independent operation centers” in both South Korea and China, and that it will “complete the layout” in the near future for countries such as Japan, Russia, Singapore and USA as well.
 Based on that statement, we do believe that US-investors may trade here.
-Any US-investors interested in trading here should in any event form their own opinion on any issues arising from their citizenship or residency.
+Any US-investors interested in trading here should in any event form their own opinion on any issues due to their citizenship or residency.

 As a few of its advantages, Coineal lists that they have “bank level risk management”, “rapid trading” and “global outreach”.

 We have not been able to identify any members of the team behind the exchange on the exchange’s website.
 This is not a red flag per se, but it’s always nice to have names and faces on the creators of an exchange.
 The exchange itself states that the platform has been built by Chinese and South Korean “blockchain practitioners, cryptocurrency investors and technology geeks.”
-All of these people have allegedly also been heavily involved in the cryptocurrency world for some time and are deeply experienced.
+All of these people have allegedly also been heavily involved in the crypto space for some time and are deeply experienced.

 Coineal Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
-What the trading views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
+What the trading views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen crypto and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
 The below is a picture of the trading view at Coineal:

 Coineal Trading fees